ChrisOrgan/Covid_Analysis/readme.txt

               ideal option (Paradis and Claude 2002).
                 - GEE accounts for phylogeny in the form of a correlation matrix.
+            - Another alternative to check is the Anscombe transform.

 ## Brief Literature Review